-Most children in Singapore would have had a basic hearing screening done under the within the first few days of birth.
+Most children in Singapore would have had a basic hearing screening done within the first few days of birth.
 However, some children’s hearing loss may be missed or developed much later.
-This is often due to hereditary genes, infection and environmental noise.
-A child who has difficulties hearing may not understand that he or she hears differently from everyone else.
-Mild hearing difficulties can affect a child’s ability to learn, socialise or develop speech.
+A child who has difficulties hearing may not understand that he or she hears differently from everyone else and can affect his or her ability to learn, socialise or develop speech.

 For adults (Individual)